Drunk driving: Measurement of intoxication

-Depending on the jurisdiction, a drunk driver's level of intoxication may be measured by police using three methods: blood, breath, or urine, resulting in a blood alcohol concentration, breath alcohol concentration (BrAC), or urine result.
+Depending on the jurisdiction, a drunk driver's level of intoxication may be measured by police using three methods: blood, breath, or urine, resulting in a blood alcohol concentration (BAC), breath alcohol concentration (BrAC), or urine result.
 For law enforcement purposes, breath analysis using a breathalyzer is the preferred method, since results are available almost instantaneously.
 A measurement in excess of the specific threshold level, such as a BAC of 0.08% (8 basis points), defines the criminal offense with no need to prove impairment.

 In some jurisdictions, there is an aggravated category of the offense at a higher BAC level, such as 0.12%, 0.15%, or 0.25%.
 In many jurisdictions, police officers can conduct field tests of suspects to look for signs of intoxication.
 There have been cases in Canada where officers have come upon a suspect who is unconscious after a crash and officers have taken a blood sample.

 With the advent of a scientific test for BAC, law enforcement regimes moved from field sobriety testing (e.g., asking the suspect to stand on one leg) to having more than a prescribed amount of blood alcohol content while driving.
 However, this does not preclude the simultaneous existence and use of the older subjective tests in which police officers measure the intoxication of the suspect by asking them to do certain activities or by examining their eyes and responses.
 The validity of the testing equipment/methods for determining breath and blood alcohol and mathematical relationships between breath/blood alcohol and intoxication levels have been criticized.
 Improper testing and equipment calibration is often used in defense of a DUI or DWI.